 What approvals do I need to work with biohazardous materials?

-If the study involves human or animal subjects, you also need approval from the Institutional Review Board (IRB) and/or the Institutional Animal Care and Use Committee (IACUC) approval.
+If the study involves human or animal subjects, you also need approval from the Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval, respectively.
 These entities also perform ongoing auditing and monitoring.

-In addition, the Institutional Biosafety Committee, IRB, IACUC, and Program for the Protection of Human Subjects offer resources to address any questions you may have.
+The IBC, IRB, IACUC, and Program for the Protection of Human Subjects (PPHS) offer resources to address any questions you may have.

 What policies, procedures, and guidelines should I be aware of?